daisy-model/geodaisy/README.md

 For deploying on a Linux server, the repository includes scripts to manage the application as a `systemd` service.
 This ensures the application restarts automatically if it crashes or the server reboots.

-1.  **Build the application:**
+1.  **Prepare the environment:**
-    Ensure you have all dependencies installed (`npm install`) and have created a production build:
-    ```bash
-    npm run build
-    ```
+    *   Ensure a `.env` file exists in the project root.
+The installer copies it alongside the deployed application.
+    *   Confirm required system utilities (`rsync`, `useradd`, `groupadd`, `systemctl`) and Node.js are installed on the server.

 2.  **Install the service:**
     Run the installation script with `sudo`.
-This will create a `systemd` service file and start the service.
+This will create or reuse a dedicated system account (default `geodaisy`), copy the current project to `/opt/geodaisy`, install production dependencies, and create a `systemd` unit that runs `npm run start-prod-server`.
     ```bash
-    npm run install-service
+    sudo SERVICE_USER=<your-user-if-needed> npm run install-service
     ```
-    The service runs the `npm run start-prod-server` command.
+    Omit the `SERVICE_USER` override to let the script manage a locked-down `geodaisy` system user automatically.

 3.  **Manage the service:**
     You can now manage the service using standard `systemctl` commands, e.g.: